History of Sirhind: Durrani Empire

 In March 1748, Sirhind was seized, but only temporarily, by Ahmad Shah Durrani, the Afghan general of Nadir Shah who succeeded his master in the possession of the eastern part of his dominions.
-But Ahmad Shah Durrani was defeated by the Mughal rulers of Delhi who reoccupied the town, although the invader reconquered it during his fourth invasion during 1756-57.
+But Ahmad Shah Durrani was defeated by the Mughal rulers of Delhi who reoccupied the town, although the invader reconquered it during his fourth invasion during 1756–57.
 Early in 1758, the Sikhs, in collaboration with the Marathas, sacked Sirhind, and drove Prince Taimur, son of Ahmad Shah and his viceroy at Lahore, out of the Punjab.

 Sirhind had been attacked by the Sikhs four times in the 18th century, the last being in 1764.
 Ahmad Shah defeated the Marathas at Panipat in January 1761 and struck the Sikhs a severe blow in what is known as Vadda Ghalughara, the 'Great Massacre', that took place on 5 February 1762.
 Sikhs rallied and attacked Sirhind on 17 May 1762. defeating its faujdar, Zain Khan Sirhindi, who purchased peace by paying Rs 50,000 as a tribute to the Dal Khalsa.
 A more decisive battle took place on 14 January 1764 when Dal Khalsa. under Jassa Singh Ahluvalia, made another assault upon Sirhind.
 Zain Khan Sirhindi was killed in action and Sirhind was occupied and subjected to plunder and destruction.
 The booty was donated for the repair and reconstruction of the sacred shrines at Amritsar demolished by Ahmad Shah.

-After the last attack known as the Battle of Sirhind in 13–14 January 1764, the cis-Sutlej tract became dominated by Sikhs after its Afghan governor, Zain Khan Sirhindi, was killed by a coalition of Sikh forces of the both the Buddha Dal and Taruna Dal divisions of the Dal Khalsa military of the Sikh Confederacy.
+After the last attack known as the Battle of Sirhind in 13–14 January 1764, the cis-Sutlej tract became dominated by Sikhs after its Afghan governor, Zain Khan Sirhindi, was killed by a coalition of Sikh forces of both the Buddha Dal and Taruna Dal divisions of the Dal Khalsa military of the Sikh Confederacy.
 The victory of the Sikhs ended foreign Afghan-rule over the region.
 Lepel Henry Griffin stated:

 The storm burst at last.
 The Sikhs of the Majha country of Lahore, Amritsar, Ferozepur combined their forces at Sirhind, routed and killed the Afghan governor, Zain Khan and pouring across Sutlej occupied the whole country to the Jamna without further opposition.
 It is enough to say that with few exceptions, the leading families of today are the direct descendants of the conquerors of Zain Khan.